 2. Tee Joint.

-Though grooving is done like those of bevel, only one of the base metal is chamfered.
-Tee joint found its application in many components that are not possible to be weld except perpendicularly.
-Tee joint can be welded with almost all welding methods with some complications found when welded (though still possible) with SAW (Submerged Arc Welding).
+Though grooving is done like those of bevel, only one of the base metals is chamfered.
+Tee joint found its application in many components that are not possible to weld except perpendicularly.
+Tee joints can be welded with almost all welding methods with some complications found when welded (though still possible) with SAW (Submerged Arc Welding).

 While it’s effective to prevent and minimize deformation, the material is experiencing a lot of stress that builds up in the weakest layer before it cracks or tears.
 It is important to only moderately constrain the joint because the process of welding will burden the material.